Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter13.md

 <div id= "DelAdd"></div>
 ## Deleting and Adding Articles to a Condiment Screen

-1. Follow the first three steps from **Condiments and Articles**
+1. Follow the first three steps from **Condiments and Articles**.
 2. If you **de-select the checkbox in front of the article**, the article is **Disconnected from this Condiment Screen**.
 3. If you miss an article in the list underneath a condiment screen => Press **Apply on other Article** button.
->**Note** A screen appears where all the articles are shown that are currently not connected to this Condiment screen.
+> **Note:**  A screen appears where all the articles are shown that are currently not connected to this Condiment screen.
 4. Filter to find the article(s) that you want to add and **select the articles**.
 5. **Press Ok** to confirm the selection.